boolean-uk/csharp-tdd-todo-list/README.md

 - I want to update the name of a task by providing its ID and a new name.
 - I want to be able to change the status of a task by providing its ID.
 - I want to be able to see the date and time that I created each task.
+- I want to be able to see the date and time that I completed a task.
+- I want to know which task took the longest amount of time to complete.
+- I want to know which task took the shortest amount of time to complete.
+- I want to categorise tasks e.g. study, work, admin etc

 ## Test Output